rrottmann/armbian-swaproot/README.md

 ### restoreroot

-Restores the current backup of the root filesystem on the alternate root partiti on.
+Restores the current backup of the root filesystem on the alternate root partition.